FaizahMalik/cfg-games-project/README.md

 - **Json**
-  - Used as a way for the program to write the entire words list into a json file which will be used to select words from.
+  - Used to write the entire words list into a json file as well as read from it.
+The words for the game are selected from the json file.

 - **NLTK**
-  - Used to generate the list of words for the game
+  - Used to generate the list of words for the game from the Brown corpus.

 - **Collections - counter**
-  - From Collections we use the counter function to identify words with all unique characters from the words list and have the user guess them in the unique characters task in campaign mode.
+  - From Collections we use Counter to determine whether the word has all unique characters.
+The is_unique_chars() method in the WordPicker class is later used various tasks for the Campaign mode.

 - **Unittest**
   - Allows us to write unit tests for each function or class method in the program to ensure that they all work